Annual Wellness Visits: Elements and Benefits of Starting Your Own Program

 There are three types of AWVs: Initial Preventive Physical Examination (IPPE or more commonly known as the Welcome to Medicare visit), Initial AWV (IAWV), and Subsequent AWV.

-While they are all mostly similar, we’ll briefly cover the slight differences below, and then dive into
+While they are all mostly similar, we’ll briefly cover the slight differences below.

-- Welcome To Medicare/Initial Preventive Physical Examination (IPPE)
+1) Welcome to Medicare/Initial Preventive Physical Examination (IPPE)

 - Check height, weight, blood pressure, body mass index (BMI), and vision